brson/beast/README.md

 - [License][l]

-## What is it?!
+## What is it and why?!

-Beast is a single binary that contains
+Beast is a single binary (or library) that contains

 - [TiDB][l], a MySQL-compatible query engine,
 - [TiKV][l], the key/value storage engine that underlies TiDB,
 - [Placement Driver][l], the coordinator between TiKV and its query engines.

-It effectively runs an entire distributed database cluster in a single process.
+It essentially runs an entire distributed database cluster in a single process.

-## Why?

-[TiDB][l] is a badass distributed database, but it is hard to set up and run &mdash; its production configuration typically consists of many nodes.
-As such, it has a limited audience of developers with more data than can fit on a single machine, and who are motivated to work through the setup process of a distributed database.
+[TiDB][l] is a badass distributed database, but it is difficult to set up and run &mdash; its production configuration typically consists of many nodes.
+As such, it has a limited audience of developers with big data needs, and who are motivated to work through the setup process of a distributed database.

-Beast puts all the components of TiDB into a single executable, making it trivial to apply TiDB to single-node MySQL workloads, whether for development or production.
+Beast puts all the components of TiDB into a single executable, making it trivial to apply TiDB to single-node MySQL workloads, whether for evaluation, development or production.

 ## Installation